philippd/rr7-data-loading-demo/README.md

-# React Router Data Loading Patterns
+# React Router Data Loading

 Prototype exploring SSR and client-side data loading in React Router 7, achieving a Netflix-like pattern where content loads in background while a dialog is displayed.

 ## Goal

-When navigating to `/home/dialog`:
+When navigating to `/dialog`:

 - **Dialog**: SSR immediately (priority content)
 - **Home**: Load in background on client, display when ready